ECAllen/blog-server/README.md

 # blog-server

-A Clojure library designed to ... well, that part is up to you.
+A server to serve blog-posts to a clojurescript front end.
+Mainly for code sketching.
+Do not use in production (yet).

 ## Usage

-FIXME
+Create a uberjar and deploy.

 ## License